Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

  Assign the attribute for defining the price group-related price, for example the *pos_member_price* attribute, to each offer, to which a price group-specific price should apply.

- Because you added the price group attribute to the *POS base set*, the attribute is automatically inherited by all *Set for POS "Name of the store"* attribute groups.
+ Because you added the price group attribute to the *Venduo POS base set*, the attribute is automatically inherited by all *Set for POS "Name of the store"* attribute groups.
 This means that it is available for all of your store-specific offers.

 #### Prerequisites

-The attribute for defining the price group-related price has been defined in the *DataHub* module.
+The attribute for defining the price group-related price has been defined in the *DataHub* module, see [Create the POS price group attributes](#create-the-pos-price-group-attributes).

 #### Procedure